nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - Start working at 09:00.
 Review code of others until 09:30.
 - 09:30 => daily meeting until 10:00.
 - 10:00 to end of day => get your shit done.
 Create a DRAFT PR for your issue and link to the issue.
-Set up meetings with relevant people if and only if it's not necessary to fix it otherwise.
-Staging must be deployed automatically everytime a PR is merged to main.
-It must represent the latest development work and be tested immediately.
+Set up meetings with relevant people if and only if it's not possible to fix it otherwise.
 - end of the day => push work-in-progress code.
 It doesn't matter if it doesn't build.
 It's important to allow code reviews and especially for others to find architectural mistakes before too much work has been done.

 ### What to do when there is an emergency and people are on holiday/unavailable in their calendar?